aws-samples/aws-multi-region-bc-dr-workshop/lab-0-init/README.md

 ### IMPORTANT: Make sure the CloudFormation template has finished launching.
 The status of the workshop stack should show CREATE_COMPLETE before running this script; otherwise, the script will fail

-The setup script will perform actions like install dependencies, build docker images, perform an initial commit to the CI/CD pipeline, and more.
+The setup script will perform actions like install dependencies, perform an initial commit to the CI/CD pipeline, among other things.
 If you'd like to review what's happening, have a look at the scripts in the bootstrap folder in the GitHub repo.

 Run the following commands to run the setup script.